nu-i-sho/ChainLead/README.md

 We can imagine chain execution as a trip of the state through the handlers that mutate it under the control of the conditions.

 ## Correct responsibility
-It is bad practice to change the state in predicates because it is an erosion of responsibility.
+It is bad practice to change the state in conditions because it is an erosion of responsibility.
 You can protect your code from this erosion by separating access to the state by two inherited interfaces.
 And use the read-only interfaced state for the conditions and the full-access interfaced state for the handlers.
 ChainLead provides (co/contra)variance to make it possible.
 Like the following
 ```CSharp
 interface IReadOnlyState
 {